Map and manipulate sleep oscillations to reveal their role in healthy cognitive development

 Introduction

 Sleep is essential to all animal life.
 But why are sleep needs greater in young mammals?
 Evidence points to a key role in cognitive development.
-Sleep correlates with brain immaturity, and sleep dysfunctions are frequent comorbidities of neurodevelopment disorders.
+Sleep correlates with brain immaturity, and sleep dysfunctions are frequent comorbidities of neurodevelopmental disorders.
 As screens invade their bedrooms, children are sleeping less and less, and learning disorders are on the rise.
 This is a growing public health concern.

 There is increasing evidence that poor sleep at critical development stages may facilitate the emergence of neural disorders.
 Yet this is only correlative, but not causal evidence.